baneyue/incubator-weex/doc/source/v-0.10/references/gesture.md

 ## Type
 For now, there are four types of gestures:

 * **Touch**.
 Touch gesture is fired when a touch point is placed, moved or removed from the touch surface.
 Touch gesture is accuracy as it will report every trivial event.
-As a result, listening to touch gesture may be slow, a great deal of events needs to be processed even a small move happened.
+As a resultVo, listening to touch gesture may be slow, a great deal of events needs to be processed even a small move happened.
 There are three types of Touch gesture:
 	* `touchstart` will be fired when a touch point is placed on the touch surface.
 	* `touchmove` will be fired when a touch point is moved along the touch surface.
 	* `touchend` will be fired when a touch point is removed from the touch surface.